 The House Foreign Affairs Committee Minority Staff offers internships during the Spring, Fall, and Summer sessions.
-The Summer 2023 internship application will be until April 7th.
+The Spring 2025 internship application will be closed November 1st.

-The duration of the Summer 2023 internship will last from May 29th through August 25th.
+The duration of the Spring 2025 internship will last from January 21st to May 16th.
 This is a paid internship.**

 General internship